Agriculture & Farming

 SFI action categories and example payments

 SFI actions are grouped into themes.
-Here are examples from each category with 2024/25 payment rates:
+Here are examples from each category with SFI 2024 payment rates, which remain valid for existing agreements (some actions are removed or repriced in the SFI 2026 offer):

 Soils and moorland